nopara73/ZeroLink/README.md

 ### Transactions And Transaction Chains

-Any Bitcoin mixing techique must use a common denomination, otherwise simple amount analysis can re-estabilish the links, as Kristov Atlas did in his [CoinJoin Sudoku](http://www.coinjoinsudoku.com) analysis of Blockchain.info's SharedCoin (service "temporarily" cancelled due to awareness of its privacy limitations and reports of stuck transactions).
+Any Bitcoin mixing techique must use a common denomination, otherwise simple amount analysis can re-estabilish the links, as Kristov Atlas did in his [CoinJoin Sudoku](http://www.coinjoinsudoku.com) analysis of Blockchain.info's [SharedCoin](https://github.com/sharedcoin/Sharedcoin) (service "temporarily" cancelled due to awareness of its privacy limitations and reports of stuck transactions.)
 This notion leads to multiple rounds.
 For example if a user wants to mix 8 bitcoins and the mixing denomination is 1 bitcoin, then it must use 8 mixing rounds.
 As Mike Hearn [put it](https://groups.google.com/forum/#!msg/bitcoinj/Ys13qkTwcNg/9qxnhwnkeoIJ):
 > The problem starts when we realise that what we actually care about is not transactions but rather transaction chains.